-Mobile applications add additional exposure in new markets by being listed in the Apple or Google marketplaces, and they provide a new call to action (a download or install button) for the advertising.
-Plus, mobile apps are a constant reminder to engage and interact with your brand since they live on the device of the customers.
-The apps could be directly related to your business, or could be a supporting app with the goal to draw the attention to your startup brand.
+Mobile app businesses add more exposure in new markets by being listed in the Apple or Google marketplaces.
+They provide a new call to action (a download or install button) for the advertising.
+Plus, mobile apps are constant reminders to engage and interact with your brand. since they live on the device of the customers.
+The apps could relate to your business.
+And could be a supporting app with the goal to draw attention to the startup brand.

-Once you decide to explore the mobile landscape, you need to decide what it is you're trying to accomplish with your app.
-If your app is just an extension of your business, then first of all you need to determine if it allows a customer to interact with your product or service in a more meaningful way than your website.
+Once you decide to explore the mobile landscape, you need to decide what it is you're trying to do with your app.
+If your app is an extension of your business, then it has to have a more meaningful experience than your website.
 If it doesn't, there might not be a lot of value there.

-The major brands took note of this rule and provided ample opportunity to engage with their mobile devices.
-As a result, the applications like WhatsApp, Messenger, and Facebook were the top downloaded apps in recent years.
-While video stream app TikTok and Instagram took fourth and fifth positions respectively.
+The major brands took note of this rule and provided an opportunity to engage with their mobile devices.
+The apps like WhatsApp, Messenger, and Facebook were the top downloaded apps lately.
+While video stream app TikTok and Instagram took fourth and fifth positions.

 What Factors Frame the Mobile App Cost?

-Mobile applications require a lot of planning.
-So, answering following questions give you a clear understanding of the scope of your work and allow you to calculate the approximate cost of mobile app development.
+Mobile applications need a lot of business planning.
+So, you need to have a clear understanding of the scope of your work.
+And allow you to calculate the approximate cost of mobile app development.

 #1 Who is going to make your application?

 You have several options here.
 For example, you can hire a development agency or freelance devs.
-While freelance devs might be more affordable to hire, still you need to find every single specialist separately which could be more time- and money consuming.
-At the same time, the dev agency proposes to you the whole package of specialists, like developers, UI/UX designers, project managers, and QA specialists.
-Therefore, hiring a dev team might be slightly expensive, but totally justified.
+While freelance devs might be more affordable to hire, still there might be some issues.
+You need to find every single specialist separately which could be more time- and money consuming.
+At the same time, the dev agency proposes the whole package of specialists.
+Starting from web developers and mobile app devs, UI/UX designers, project managers, and QA specialists.
+Hiring a dev team might be slightly expensive, but totally justified.

 Additionally, you can choose outsourcing or local development.
-The difference between those notions is that you can either hire a dev team from abroad (for example, from Eastern Europe) or leave your development to the local professionals.
+You can either hire a dev team from abroad (for example, from Eastern Europe) or leave your development to the local devs.
 Both options have their pros and cons, so you have to decide what is working best for you.

 Local development suggests deep involvement while simplifying communication due to face-to-face meetings.
-In addition, local development is more expensive while qualified specialists are quite difficult to find locally.
-On the other hand, outsourced development suggests a huge talent pool and a high level of candidate expertise.
+Also, local development is more expensive because of professional qualifications.
+Outsourced development suggests a huge talent pool and a high level of candidate expertise.
 Moreover, lower rates and flexibility makes this way more appealing for clients.
 Hence, the lack of personal control and the time zone challenges could be considering the main cons of this type of development.

 The process of choosing one or another will be basic in framing your app development budget.
-Pay attention to the average rate, proficiency level as well as portfolio/previous experiences.
-Geographical location and brand recognition could also play a crucial role in the decision-making process.
+Pay attention to the average rate, skill level as well as portfolio/previous experiences.

 #2 Technical Complexity

-Technical complexity defined by the number of features, the working time needed, data amount, etc. Speaking of the app types there could be a data-driven app, on-demand app, marketplace app, social networking app, or game app.
+Technical complexity defines the number of features, data amount, time for development, etc. Speaking of the app types there could be a data-driven app, on-demand app, marketplace app, social networking app, or game app.

-Whether you choose to develop a native app, hybrid app, or perhaps you choose cross-platform mobile app development — all of these will have a direct influence on the price.
+The type of app will influence the price.
+Whether you choose to develop a native app, hybrid app, or cross-platform mobile app development - the cost will be different.

 #3 Tech Requirements

 The cost of building an app also depends on the clarity of technical requirements given by the client.
 Clear and accurate requirements are the guarantee project success.
 As a client, you should create a document, called a scope of work, and outline everything the application will need to do.
-Get really detailed about your vision of business idea and design.
-Don't try to pack all your features in at once.
-Instead, pick the must have features and start with those.
+Get really detailed about your vision of business ideas and design.
+Don't try to pack all your features at once.
+Instead, pick the must-have features and start with those.

 #4 App Load